byjg/docker-easy-haproxy/docs/other.md

 Some ports on the EasyHAProxy container and in the firewall are required to be open.
 However, you don't need to expose the other container ports because EasyHAProxy will handle that.

 - The ports `80` and `443`.
 - If you enable the HAProxy statistics, you must also expose the port defined in `HAPROXY_STATS_PORT` environment variable (default 1936).
-Be aware that statistics are enabled by default with no password.
+Statistics are only generated when you set `HAPROXY_PASSWORD`.
 - Every port defined in `easyhaproxy.[definitions].port` also should be exposed.

 For example: